prebid/Prebid.js/index.md

 isHome: true

-description: Setup and manage header bidding advertising partners without writing code or confusing line items.
-Prebid.js is open source and free.
+description: A free and open source library for publishers to implement header bidding quickly.
 ---

 <div class="bs-docs-featurette pb-home pb-docs">

     <h2 class="bs-docs-featurette-title">Integrate header bidding partners in minutes, not weeks.</h2>
     <p class="lead">Week-long header bidding implemenations are no picnic.
 We developed Prebid.js with a group of publishers to relieve that frustration.</p>